 Just as buyers of commodities are assumed in perfect competition to regard prices as fixed, so we assume that buyers of assets regard default rates as fixed.
-Our general equilibrium model thus stands in contrast to models in which a single lender and a single borrower negotiate with each other.
-We have avoided a finite-player, gametheoretic treatment of default because, for the massive anonymous financial markets on which we focus attention, perfect competition is a better approximation to reality, and much more analytically tractable.
+The general equilibrium model we present in Section 2 thus stands in contrast to models in which a single lender and a single borrower negotiate with each other.